TwinbrotherPro/sports-map/README.md

 # Sports Map

 This project is a visualisation of a users Strava activities.
+A deployed version can be found under https://strava-dashboard-368b0.web.app/.

 Technologies used: